On This Page

 I poured myself a cup of coffee our first morning in Cusco and was about to take a drink when I noticed the girl waiting on us eyes grow as big as saucers.
 She was obviously trying to hold back giggles as she motioned to the thermos of hot water that had also been placed on our table.
 This was when I learned that in Peru, coffee is served highly concentrated and that you are supposed to add it to hot water to taste, then add in your sweetener, etc. I had just filled my entire cup with extremely concentrated coffee and not added a single drop of hot water.
 I laughed, too.

-Our favorite new alcoholic drink we tried was a pisco sour, a Peruvian classic concocted with lemon juice, raw egg whites (yes, I said RAW), Pisco and simple syrup.
+Our favorite new alcoholic drink we tried was a pisco sour, a Peruvian classic concocted with lemon juice, raw egg whites (yes, I said RAW), Pisco, and simple syrup.

 The first time I ordered one, I got the classic, which was overwhelmingly sour.
-(By the end of the trip after trying a couple more at different locations, I feel like this particular one was extra sour, or perhaps not made quite right, and that is saying something because I love sour everything).
+(By the end of the trip and after trying a couple more at different locations, I feel like this particular one was extra sour, or perhaps not made quite right, and that is saying something because I love sour everything.)
 Alex ordered one with dragon fruit, the added sweetness balanced out the tartness of the drink.
 They had several different flavors to try at many restaurants we visited.

 Arrival in Lima

 We landed in Lima late, well past dark.
-It was a six-hour direct flight from Fort Lauderdale, the longest flight I have been on to date.
+It was a six-hour direct flight from Fort Lauderdale, the longest flight I had been on to date.
 It felt long.
 My legs were stiff.
 When we booked our plane tickets, Alex noticed that this particular flight was the only Spirit plane flying into Lima for the entire week.
 If we would have run into any cancellations or major delays, I’m not sure if any of the following would have happened…

 We stepped off the plane and immediately into a large crowd of people in the greeting area.
 Everyone we passed was offering us a ride.
 (No, gracias – it was time to get into Spanish mode).
 We scanned the crowd until we found our guy, a middle-aged Peruvian man holding a sign that read “Alex.”
 (Our hostel had offered to arrange the ride for us for a small fee).
-He was very friendly and knew English.
+He was very friendly and spoke English.
 We learned on the ten-minute ride to the hostel that he had never been to the USA, but that when he does go, he wants to take his kids to Disney World.

 Our First Glimpse of the Andes

-We were back at the Lima airport the following day, our flight to Cusco was delayed an hour and a half.
+Back at the Lima airport the following day, our flight to Cusco was delayed an hour and a half.
 It was a small plane we boarded from the outside.
 The flight attendants came through offering us Inca Cola and amarillo comate (sweet potato) chips.
 I had a hard time not nerding out when I was handed these items, the unexpected treats were just another reminder of how far we were from home.

 A short while later, the Andes mountains were coming into view.
 Gigantic, yet rolling.
 Layers of green piled on top of each other, like a child’s stacking ring toy.
 As we closed in on Cusco, the green of the Andes contrasted with the red of the emerging houses and rooftops that were haphazardly stacked over the hills.